julianencisoizquierdo/NLP_Python_Airline_Customer_Service/README.md

 ## Instructions
-The main file used for the analysis is `Startup_Dataset.xlsx`.
-This workbook contains four worksheets:
+The main file used for the analysis is `airline.csv`.
+It contains the text of the tweet, as well as information about the days in which those tweets were written.
-- `COMPANY`: contains information about different companies, including their category, the revenue range, and the employee count
-- `INVESTMENT`: includes information about the financing rounds that companies in the previous sheet have gone through
-- `ACQUISITION`: contains information about the acquisitions completed by some of the firms contained in the sheet COMPANIES
-- `EMPLOYEE`: includes information about the University attended by professionals that work in some of the companies included in the dataset

 ## Rationale and Methodology

-For Case 1, we are tasked with analyzing the tweets of the competitor in the airline industry.
-We are provided with the airlines.csv and are asked a series of questions regarding the interactions.

-To start off, we did some Exploratory Data Analysis to find out more about the information contained in this file.
-We realize that:
+### Exploratory Data Analysis
+Findings of the EDA:
-The dataset has 1,377 rows.
+- The dataset has 1,377 rows.
-There are no repeated instances.
+- There are no repeated instances.
-The interactions took place between the 1st and the 15th of October 2015.
+- The interactions took place between the 1st and the 15th of October 2015.
-The text column starts with an @ followed by a username.
+- The text column starts with an @ followed by a username.
 This must represent the name of the person who wrote a tweet about one of the competitor airlines.
-The text column ends with two capital letters, which most likely represent the initials of the name and surname of the customer service agent that replied to the tweet.
+- The text column ends with two capital letters, which most likely represent the initials of the name and surname of the customer service agent that replied to the tweet.
-Sometimes, the text row contains a fraction (eg: 2/2, 3/4, 2/4…) just after the initials of the agent’s initials.
+- Sometimes, the text row contains a fraction (eg: 2/2, 3/4, 2/4…) just after the initials of the agent’s initials.
 After grouping by username and replier, we realize that it means that it has to be combined with other rows in the text column in order to form a full tweet.
 For example, if a fraction 3/4 is found, it is telling us that this text row has to be combined with three other rows of the text column (two of which precede it, one of which comes after it) in order to see the full tweet.

 ### Question 1 - What is the average length of a social customer service reply?